kaltura/developer-platform-docs/documentation/Ingest_and_Upload_Media/Content-Ingestion-Transcoding.md

 weight: 202
 ---

-* Kaltura's cloud transcoding microservices and tools are designed to manage encoding workflows at any scale and quality requirements - for the web, broadcast, studio, or secure internal applications with sensitive content.
+* Kaltura's cloud transcoding micro-services and tools are designed to manage encoding workflows at any scale and quality requirements - for the web, broadcast, studio, or secure internal applications with sensitive content.
 * Architected to handle any file size over large volumes - converting any input format of uploaded video, audio, image and even documents into a variety of flavors (transcoded output renditions).
 * Built to be deployed on any infrastructure - on premises or public cloud.
 * Kaltura's transcoding decision layer engine supports more than 60 video and image formats as well as 140 video and audio codecs.